Videomaster Home T.V. Game

 SQUASH:

-Nearly same as Tennis, with a vertical bounday on
+Nearly same as Tennis, but with a vertical bounday

-the right edge.
-One amazing detail is the presence of
+on the right edge.
+One amazing detail is the presence

-the central line, which should not be displayed in a
+of the central line, which should not show in a

 squash game !